 Want to learn how to target the right audience based on how visitors interact with your site?
-You've come to the right place.
+You need an audience targeting strategy.
 Ultimately, how you decide to organize your website visitors is up to you.
 You can engage your visitors based on either what their interests are or how high their intent to convert is.
 So what is the difference?

 Create an audience based on a visitor’s level of intent to identify which visitors are most likely to convert.